 The reason I think so many people fail to stick to the systems they put in place is because their system either wasn't automated enough, or it was too complicated.

-The purpose of creating systems and getting your business organized is to make things easier for you.
+The purpose of organizing your graphic design business is to make things easier for yourself.